Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Introduction

-In this work, we address these challenges by employing a multifaceted approach to directly predict, observe, and understand NRSS in a \emph{g}-wave altermagnetic candidate, CoNb$_4$Se$_8$, an intercalated transition metal dichalcogenide (TMD).
-Through symmetry analysis, density functional theory (DFT), and an intuitive tight-binding model, we demonstrate how the coupling of crystal field and Zeeman splittings drives NRSS, and give the symmetry conditions for observing NRSS in this system throughout its electronic structure.
-We use these predictions as a guide for characterization of the electronic structure, where we use spin-ARPES and a new technique, spin- and angle-resolved electron reflection spectroscopy (spin-ARRES)~\cite{Jobst2015,Jobst2016}, to probe NRSS across a broad energy range in both occupied (ARPES) and unoccupied (ARRES) electronic states for the first time.
-Importantly, we connect our observed NRSS to the symmetry-enforced NRSS in our theoretical model, and, by measuring NRSS across the N\'eel temperature, we additionally present the first direct observation of an altermagnetic phase transition in this material.
+In this work, we address these challenges by employing a multifaceted approach to directly predict, observe, and understand RSS and NRSS in a \emph{g}-wave altermagnetic candidate, CoNb$_4$Se$_8$, an intercalated transition metal dichalcogenide (TMD).
+Through symmetry analysis, density functional theory (DFT), and a minimal tight-binding model, we demonstrate precisely how the coupling of crystal field and Zeeman splittings drives NRSS, while the coupling of spin orbit coupling (SOC) and inversion symmetry breaking drives RSS.
+These models provide the key symmetry conditions for observing RSS and NRSS in this system throughout its electronic structure.
+We then use these theoretical predictions as a guide for characterization, combining spin-ARPES with a newly developed spin- and angle-resolved electron reflection spectroscopy (spin-ARRES)~\cite{Jobst2015}, thereby probing both occupied and unoccupied energy levels for the first time in a single system.
+Importantly, we distinguish observed RSS from NRSS via distinct symmetry-enforced predictions of our model and distinct temperature dependencies across the Néel transition.